Electronic Invoicing in Mexico (CFDI): New SAT Requirements for Technology Platforms and the Fuel Sector

 CFDI complement management

-EDICOM’s platform automatically implements and validates SAT-required complements, such as payments, payroll, and foreign trade, ensuring correct structure and immediate adaptation to regulatory changes.
+The EDICOM platform automatically implements and validates the supplements required by the SAT (payments, payroll, foreign trade, hydrocarbons and petroleum products, among others), ensuring their correct structure and immediate adaptation to regulatory changes.

 CFDI solution for the airline industry